Stanford Solar Center

 For Educators

-Our web site provides a collection of multi-disciplinary, interactive exercises and activities based on the Sun and solar science, most geared to grades 4-12.
-We encourage your feedback, suggestions, and ideas for new projects.
+Here you will find a collection of multi-disciplinary, interactive exercises and activities based on the Sun and solar science, most geared to grades 4-12.
+Most of these have been aligned to science standards and approved by the NASA Product Review process.

-Students build a working spectroscope to study the nature of light.
+Students build a working spectrograph to study the nature of light.
 (Younger students use a prism to learn about the rainbow.)
-Spectroscopes and gratings available from the Stanford SOLAR Center.

 Grades 2-4, 5-12